ostronom/Kvergjelme/kvergjelme-client/README.md

-# kvergjelme
+# kvergjelme-client

-A Clojure library designed to ... well, that part is up to you.
+A Clojure application designed to capture users screen and stream it via RTMP to remote server.

-## Usage

-FIXME

 ## License